Eating out locally is easy!

 There are so many places you might like to try and so many new places “popping up” that we might have missed somewhere out – so just let us know when you have enjoyed and we can add them to the list.

-The Ludlow Food centre is constantly expanding.
+The Ludlow Farm Shop is constantly expanding.
 Located just outside Ludlow with plenty of parking you can not only buy good food to take home with you but sample the food in both the cafe and kitchen restaurant.
+Post Office and garden centre too!
+Also right next to The Clive which is a hotel and restaurant serving produce from the locality.

 This delightful little cafe is hidden away in Ludlow.
 It serves food both day and night in a rather quirky Bohemian atmosphere.
 Vegetarians will love the menu and non-vegetarians will find themselves looked after too!
 Although they don’t have their own website follow the link or look on Trip Advisor for reviews.